Dell, Hilton lower debt costs amid strong demand

 Dell originally planned to sell US$2 billion of first-lien seven-year non-call three bonds, on which initial price thoughts were heard in the high 5% area, as well as a US$1.25 billion second-lien eight-year non-call three notes with initial price thoughts heard in the high 6% area.

-IFR and RLPC reported on Thursday that a new euro-denominated Term Loan B, totalling at least 500 million euros, has been added to the debt package following reverse enquiry from investors, and that the bonds may be reduced as a consequence.
+IFR and RLPC reported on Thursday that a new euro-denominated Term Loan B, totaling at least 500 million euros, has been added to the debt package following reverse enquiry from investors, and that the bonds may be reduced as a consequence. <ID:L5N0HF37O>

 Pricing on the euro loan is expected at 400bp over Euribor with a 1% floor and a 99 original issue discount, 25bp wider than the 6.5-year US$4 billion dollar Term Loan B, which is guided at 375bp over Libor with a 1% Libor floor and a 99 original issue discount.